-The DISCO Lab aims to explore in-depth understanding of Distributed, Sustainable and BigData Cloud computing and augmented services,
+The DISCO Lab aims to explore in-depth understanding of Distributed and Cloud computing with augmented services,

-and develop open-source technologies to enhance the system performance, dependability, scalability and sustainability.
+and develop open-source techniques to enhance the system performance, dependability, scalability, and sustainability.
 The research was supported in part by National Science Foundation.

-The DISCO Lab is located in the new science and engineering building.
+The DISCO Lab is located in the Osbourne science and engineering building.
 The server room is furnished

 with datacenter blade facility that has three racks of HP ProLiant BL460C G6 blade server modules

 and a 40 TB HP EVA storage area network with 10 Gbps Ethernet and 8 Gbps Fibre/iSCSI

 dual channels.
 It has three APC InRow RP Air-Cooled and UPS equipments for maximum 40 kWs in the n+1 redundancy design.

 - Shaoqi's paper "An Efficient and Non-intrusive GPU Scheduling Framework for Deep Learning Training Systems" was accepted by ACM/IEEE SC 2020.